kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 * Car #213 -  23 Van Winden Racing

 # Box Plot
-We have used the box plot before to visualize the distribution of the lap times, but this time we can observe the distribution for every outing.
+We have used the box plot to visualize the distribution of the lap times, but this time we can observe the distribution for each outing.

 ![Box Plot 1]({{ site.url }}/assets/images/2018-02-08/laptime_boxplot_Huggins (Pinkies Out).svg)
 ![Box Plot 2]({{ site.url }}/assets/images/2018-02-08/laptime_boxplot_23 Van Winden racing.svg)